Conformal Coating PCB: 7 Reasons Why You Need It

 Saves Time and Cost

-From Dipping and spaying, the application mode has shifted to selective, robotic coating processes.
-Depending on your budget and the quantity of PCB you want to produce, conformal coatings are cheap and time-effective.
+The application mode has shifted from dipping and spaying to selective, robotic coating processes.
+Depending on your budget and the quantity of PCBs you want to produce, conformal coatings are cheap and time-effective.

 Electronics printed circuit board on White background.jpg